- About Us

 - Knowledge Centre

 The Board of the Association of Mortgage Intermediaries (“AMI”) may from time to time make such rules as they may deem necessary or expedient for the proper conduct and management of AMI and for the purposes of prescribing conditions of membership and associateship (“Membership Rules”).

-These are the Membership Rules adopted by the Board of AMI on 18 November 2016 as amended from the rules approved by the Board on 16 October 2014.
+These are the Membership Rules adopted by the Board of AMI on 17 October 2019 as amended from the rules approved by the Board on 18 October 2018.

 1. Membership shall be open to all mortgage intermediaries who are not employed by a mortgage lender to advise exclusively on the products of that lender and to all mortgage advisory firms of whatever status.
 All applications for membership of AMI shall be made in writing in such form as the Board shall from time to time prescribe and shall be accompanied by such application fee as may be required by the Board from time to time.
 Applicants shall provide the Board with such information as they shall require in order to consider the application.

 2. Persons admitted to membership of AMI shall be divided into the following categories:-

 2.1 individual firms and firms with fewer than 5 advisers (local firms); or

 2.2 firms with between 6 and 99 advisers (regional firms); or